 "You see very little of Kamurocho itself"

-I'm not yet watch it but Kiryu exploring Kamurocho and interact with the residents is one if the trademark for Yakuza series.
+I'm not yet watch it but Kiryu exploring Kamurocho and interact with the residents is one of Yakuza series trademark.
 Not showing a lot of Kamurocho is just wrong.

 And underutilised Majima + no goofy side story?
 WTF.